 The newly-formed New Jersey Doctor-Patient Alliance, a non-profit social-action committee representing physicians and patients, released a survey that showed how A-1952/S-1285, the proposed “Out-of-Network” bill, would greatly limit patient access to care.

 Many doctors would close shop or leave the state, according to the survey results.
-Of the 117 doctors who completed the survey, 50 percent said they would consider practicing medicine in another state, while 20 percent would leave medicine all together.
+Of the 117 doctors who completed the survey, 50 percent said they would consider practicing medicine in another state, while 20 percent would leave medicine altogether.

 Of the 117 physicians who responded to the survey, 93 percent said they provide at least some services out-of-network.
 8o percent provide services through the Emergency Departments of New Jersey hospitals.
 According to the poll, if the “out-of-network” legislation was to become law, 56 percent said they would take less on-call shifts at Emergency Departments, while 30 percent would drop all or some of their hospital privileges.
 This would greatly limit the number of doctors serving insured, uninsured, and low-income patients, many of whom use the Emergency Department for primary care.

-The NJDPA supports S-3299 introduced recently by Sen. Paul Sarlo and A-4228 introduced by Assemblymen Raj Mukherji, Joseph Lagana and Jon Bramnick.
-The bi-partisan legislation requires doctors and hospitals to disclose their fees before services are provided and requires insurance carriers to disclose the amount they will cover for these same services.
+The NJDPA supports S-3299 introduced recently by Sen. Paul Sarlo and A-4228 introduced by Assemblymen Raj Mukherji, Joseph Lagana, and Jon Bramnick.
+The bi-partisan legislation requires doctors and hospitals to disclose their fees before services are provided and require insurance carriers to disclose the amount they will cover for these same services.